TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 5/Galatians 5.6.md

 ---

-For in Christ Jesus neither circumcision availeth anything, nor uncircumcision; but faith working through love.
+For in Christ Jesus neither circumcision amounts to anything, nor uncircumcision, but faith working through love.